Privacy Policy

 Security of personal information

-Personal and sensitive information is stored in a manner that reasonably protects it from misuse or loss, and from unauthorised access, modification, or disclosure.
+Personal and sensitive information is stored in a range of hard copy and electronic forms in a manner that reasonably protects it from misuse or loss, and from unauthorised access, modification, or disclosure.
+All hard copy records are held in Australia.
+Digital records are primarily stored in Australia but may be stored on server in countries with equivalent or stronger privacy protections than Australia.

-When your personal information is no longer needed for any purpose, we will take reasonable steps to destroy or permanently de-identify the records as outlined in our Archiving, Retention and Disposal Policy (QD 5601).
+When your personal information is no longer needed for any purpose, we will take reasonable steps to destroy or permanently de-identify the records.

 Accessing personal information

 If a guardian, family member or supportive decision-maker for a child or adult we support wishes to access personal information about the person we support, they may be required to demonstrate right to access the person’s information.
-This is done via completion of our Application for Access to Information (QF 8300.02) form, which can be provided by the Privacy Officer or any Endeavour Foundation, Community Solutions or BRACE employee.
+This is done via completion of our Application for Access to Information form, which can be provided by the Privacy Officer or any Endeavour Foundation or Community Solutions employee.

 Due to the nature of Endeavour Foundation’s business, records containing personal information about an individual may also contain personal information about other individuals, such as other people we support or our employees.
 Unless we have consent from those individuals to share their information, we will remove it prior to providing the records.